AndresLDF/ZoomCampDataEng-FinalProject/README.md

 4. Fill the git repository with the files in this repository **[data-engineering-zoomcamp-DBT](https://github.com/AndresLDF/data-engineering-zoomcamp-DBT)**

 Other configuration
-You have to install in your computer the following:
+You have to install in your computer the following software:

 - Spark
 - Python